The <kbd> HTML Tag

 The < kbd > Tag

-While the most common use-case for using this tag is to denote keyboard input, this tag can also be used for any user input such as voice or other commands.
+While the most common use-case for using this tag is to denote keyboard input, it can also be used for input such as voice or other commands.

 Let's take a look at how it's used!